Dotz0cat/walld/README.md

 Walld is mainly intended for use on ArchLinux.

 Walld has a feature that grabs the 16 most prominent colors from the wallpaper that it has set.
 Walld puts them in a file located at $HOME/.walld/colors.
 This file can be included in your .Xresources.
-Walld then reloads your .Xresource with xrdb.
+Walld then reloads your .Xresources with xrdb.

 ## Usage